RobinChen121/robinchen121.github.io-12/_posts/2016-08-27-example-post-one.md

 $$

 I do not know why it is $(p-c)\min\{y, D\}$, either.
 Is it the error of this paper or my incorrect understanding?

+Given the above query, I decide to quit perusing this paper.